 PHOTO CREDIT: ISTOCK

-CRNPEI VOLUNTEER OPPORTUNITIES
+CRNMPEI VOLUNTEER OPPORTUNITIES

 Nursing holds the privilege of being a self-regulating profession under the authority of Regulated Health Professions Act (2013).
-CRNPEI is the regulatory body for registered nurses and nurse practitioners within PEI that upholds the Act and its associated regulations in a manner that serves and protects the public interest.
-Mandated by the Act, CRNPEI is required to establish committees supported by volunteer members to guide the profession of nursing in our jurisdiction.
+CRNMPEI is the regulatory body for registered nurses and nurse practitioners within PEI that upholds the Act and its associated regulations in a manner that serves and protects the public interest.
+Mandated by the Act, CRNMPEI is required to establish committees supported by volunteer members to guide the profession of nursing in our jurisdiction.

 There are 4 types of committees that operate under the College mandate: